ChanithaAbey/TopGun-Infinite-Game/README.md

 ```bash
 python main.py
 ```
+> The game should be run in the terminal

 > Make sure the `assets/` folder is in the same directory and contains all images and audio files.